Shiva-Moeini/Card-Slider/README.md

 - **Interactive Elements**: Cards feature images, descriptions, and a "View More" button.

 ## Dependencies
-Swiper.js: The Swiper library is used for the card slider functionality.
+-Swiper.js: The Swiper library is used for the card slider functionality.

-Swiper
+-Swiper